Islamic Republic of Iran Navy: 2010–2020

-Iran's Deputy Navy Commander Captain Mansour Maqsoudlou announced in February 2010 that Iran has begun planning to design and manufacture domestically built aircraft carriers.
-The initial designs for building the carriers have been approved as of 2010 and the process of research and the design for the aircraft carrier is currently being looked into by the Iranian government.
+In February 2010, Iran's Deputy Navy Commander Captain Mansour Maqsoudlou announced that Iran was planning to design and manufacture domestically built aircraft carriers.
+The initial designs for building the carriers were approved as of 2010 and the process of research and the design for the aircraft carrier is currently being looked into by the Iranian government.

-In 2012, Iran overhauled one of the Kilo-class submarines in its possession, IRS Younis.
-Iran was able to complete this re-haul at Bandar Abbas naval base.
-In addition, the Iranian Navy has modernized and re-commissioned the 1,135-ton s; equipped with Noor anti-ship cruise missiles and torpedo launchers.
-Another modern frigate named Sahand, with 2,000 tons displacement was being fitted up with weapons and equipment in Bandar Abbas naval base; and was planned for launch in 2013.
+In 2012, Iran overhauled one of its Kilo-class submarines, IRS Younis.
+Iran completed this re-haul at Bandar Abbas naval base.
+The Iranian Navy modernized and re-commissioned the 1,135-ton s, equipped with Noor anti-ship cruise missiles and torpedo launchers.
+Another modern frigate named Sahand, with 2,000 tons displacement was being fitted with weapons and equipment in Bandar Abbas naval base, and was planned for launch in 2013.

-In July 2012, foreign analysts reported that Iran was gaining new deployment capabilities, allegedly to strike at US warships in the Persian Gulf in the case of an armed conflict, amassing an arsenal of anti-ship missiles while expanding its fleet of fast-attack crafts and submarines.
-Many of the systems were developed with foreign assistance, such as the anti-ship missiles Silkworm, which is Chinese-made, and high-speed torpedoes based on Russian designs.
+In July 2012, foreign analysts reported that Iran was gaining new deployment capabilities, allegedly to strike at US warships in the Persian Gulf in the case of an armed conflict, amassing an arsenal of anti-ship missiles, while expanding its fleet of Fast attack craft and submarines.
+Many of the systems were developed with foreign assistance, such as Silkworm anti-ship missiles, which are Chinese-made, and high-speed torpedoes based on Russian designs.
 In weeks prior, Iranian leadership had been threatening to shut down shipping in the gulf region as retaliation for any attacks by the United States on its nuclear facilities.